Format Painter in Google Sheets: Copy Conditional Formatting

 The above steps would instantly copy and paste the formatting from column B to column C.

-In case you want to copy the formatting to multiple ranges, you can repeat the steps 3 to 5.
-You don’t need to copy the cells that have the formatting again.
+If you want to copy the formatting to multiple ranges, you can repeat steps 3 to 5 without formatting the cells again.

-Also, these same steps would also work when you want to copy the conditional formatting to cells in another sheet in the same document.
+Also, these same steps work when you want to copy the conditional formatting to cells in another sheet in the same document.

 When you copy conditional formatting from one cell to another in the same sheet, it doesn’t create a new rule for the cells where it’s pasted.
-Instead, Google Sheets simply extends the formatting to include this new range into the current formatting rule (as shown below).
+Instead, Google Sheets extends the formatting to include this new range in the current formatting rule (as shown below).

-On the contrary, when you copy conditional formatting from a cell to another one in a different sheet, a new rule will be created for the second sheet.
+On the contrary, when you copy conditional formatting from one cell to another in a different sheet, a new rule will be created for the second sheet.

-One thing to know when copying conditional formatting using Paste Special method is that it will copy any other formatting as well.
-For example, if you have given a border to the cell or changed the font size or made it bold/italics, even these changes would also be copied to the destination cells/ranges.
+One thing to know when copying conditional formatting using the Paste Special method is that it will copy any other formatting.
+For example, if you have given a border to the cell, changed the font size, or made it bold/italics, these changes will also be copied to the destination cells or ranges.

-Google Sheets Copy Conditional Formatting Using Paint Format Tool
+Google Sheets Copy Conditional Formatting Using the Paint Format Tool

-Just like the paste special method, you can also use the Paint format method.
+Like the Paste Special method, you can also use the Paint Format method.

-Paint format (called format painter in Excel) is a simple tool that copies the format from one cell and can be pasted to other cells or a range of cells.
+Paint Format (or Format Painter in Excel) is a simple tool that copies the format from one cell and can be pasted to other cells or a range of cells.

-Below are the steps to use Paint format tool to copy conditional formatting in Google Sheets:
+Below are the steps to use the Paint Format tool to copy conditional formatting in Google Sheets:

 1. Select the cell (or range of cells) from which you want to copy the conditional formatting